google/grumpy/README.md

 3. Standard library: The Python standard library is very large and much of it is pure Python, so as the language features and builtins get filled out, many modules will just work.
 But there are also a number of libraries in CPython that are C extension modules that need to be rewritten.
-This includes `re`, `itertools` and others.

  To see the status of a particular feature or standard library module, click [here](https://github.com/google/grumpy/wiki/Missing-Features).